unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * Offers a mobile app for physicians to access patient records and schedule appointments on-the-go
 * Includes a marketing module to help practices attract new patients

+**Pricing:**

+* For Dermatology, Plastic Surgery, and Ophthalmology, they offer custom pricing for each field.
+* Specialty-specific modules: Additional cost
+* Practice Management only: Starts at $249/month

 ### 22) Compulink